sematic-ai/sematic/docs/container-images.md

 # Sematic and Container Images

-When Sematic runs your code in the cloud (aka when you are using `CloudResolver`), it does so in a Docker container.
+When Sematic runs your code in the cloud (in other words, when you are using `CloudResolver`), it does so in a Docker container.
 Your code and all its dependencies need to be in that Docker image for it to run.
 Where does this Docker image come from?
 There are a few options, but a general theme is that Sematic prefers to make the construction of the Docker image transparent to you for simple cases, hooking into existing build tooling when possible.
 However, we leave the flexibility to customize for advanced usages if needed.

 ## Image Construction